DaveFellow/ng-resman-source/projects/ng-resman/README.md

 This method is designed to work only with already set paths.
 For building any arbitrary string, there's the *buildUrl()* method, more about it below.

-Whenever a *customRoute* parameter is specified in any method (including in the *.build()* method), it will substitute the PATH in the structure.
+Whenever a *customPath* parameter is specified in any method (including in the *.build()* method), it will substitute the PATH in the structure.

 Also, by default, all action paths are empty strings until they are specified in the desired action.